moaalaa/laravel-api-responder/readme.md

 If you do run the package on Laravel 5.5+, [package auto-discovery](https://medium.com/@taylorotwell/package-auto-discovery-in-laravel-5-5-ea9e3ab20518) takes care of the magic of adding the service provider.

 ## Usage
-Using ApiResponder Very Easy And Straights Forward Just Use **`ApiResponder` Trait** Anywhere (I Usually Use It In Controllers So The Usage And Examples Will Be Also).
+Using ApiResponder is Very Easy And Straights Forward Just Use **`ApiResponder` Trait** Anywhere (I Usually Use It In Controllers So The Usage And Examples Will Be Also).

 ```php
 <?php